Major Challenges Facing the Professional Services Industry Today

 The report also found that the pandemic has made clients appreciate the value of true expertise — as experts have played a key role in helping say, diagnose problems, map out new strategies, and navigate COVID-induced pivots.
 While that new awareness represents an opportunity for service-based firms, it also means junior staff have fewer opportunities to learn on the job.

+Retention mostly boils down to treating people well, compensating them fairly, providing them with opportunities to develop new skills and tackle new challenges.
 Now, with surging demand for talented workers it can be hard to hang on to people – but firms need to do the hard work of creating an environment that people won’t want to leave.

 One recent Reddit thread underscores the impact that “small” oversights can have on morale – learning that new hires are making more than you three years is bound to have an impact on job satisfaction and performance.
 Sure, you can say market conditions dictate starting wages (and they should) but make sure that you’re adjusting for inflation, cost of living increases, etc. for everyone.

-You will need to make sure you attract the right people – otherwise you’re dealing with a ton of waste).
+Over time, investing in building a positive brand and business environment serves as an inbound recruiting tool.
+You will need to make sure you attract the right people – otherwise, you’re dealing with a ton of waste.
 But — the right people may not always be the most experienced subject matter experts or graduates from elite programs.
 Many firms are dropping credential requirements and looking outside of the usual channels for candidates.

 Like so many industries today, the need to develop new skills remains a significant challenge for professional services firms.
 As demand for new technologies and competencies ramps up, so too does the pressure to keep up with those changes.

-The challenge is, you can’t always find people with the skills you need at the moment.
+The challenge is that you can’t always find people with the skills you need at the moment.
 Nor can you hire new people every time there’s a big change in the market.
 Instead, it’s about building (and retaining) a workforce that evolves with your customers and the market.
 Instead of focusing on traditional measures of expertise, look for people with AI or data science experience — as well as people with the curiosity and drive to keep learning and improving.

 Final Thoughts